peterhendrick/tomb/README.md

 You are going to want to verify the file you download is legitimate.
 To do this, I've included a SHASUM file containing a sha256 hash of the tomb.sh script.

 When using tools for things like hiding files, you want to have absolute confidence in the legitimacy of your tools.
 Verifying your downloads is a good habit to get into.
-Comparing sha256 hashes is good, and will help verify that downloads happen without corruption, but using GnuPG is the ultimate confidence in you r tools.
+Comparing sha256 hashes is good, and will help verify that downloads happen without corruption, but using GnuPG is the ultimate confidence in your tools.
 If the author uses gpg to sign their tools, you can be as absolutely certain as possible that your tools are legitimate.

 After downloading: